pasqal-io/horqrux/docs/differentiation.md

     At the moment, circuits with one or more `Scale` and/or `HamiltonianEvolution` operations are not supported.
     They should be handled differently as GPSR requires operations to be of the form presented below.
     Note also that jitting works but is extremely slow.
 We plan to solve this soon.
+    In the meantime, when performing training loops, you can rely on using the GPSR functions not relying on `jax.custom_jvp`:
+    `horqrux.differentiation.gpsr.no_shots_bwd` and `horqrux.differentiation.gpsr.finite_shots_bwd`
+    relying on `horqrux.differentiation.gpsr.jitted_no_shots` and `horqrux.differentiation.gpsr.jitted_finite_shots` calls.

 For this, we define the differentiable function as quantum expectation value: